GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Security Evaluation

 \section{Security Evaluation}

-\acresetall In this section we evaluate \acs{title}'s security and analysis on the probabilities of the random jury election to fail.
-We will show how different parameters affect \acs{title} and provide the foundation for selecting a feasible configuration.
+\acresetall In this section, we evaluate \sysname's security and present an analysis the probabilities of the jury consensus to fail.
+We will show how different parameters affect \sysname and provide the foundation for selecting a suitable configuration.